dmitry-kabanov/curriculum-vitae/README.md

 It is based on the [ModernCV](https://github.com/moderncv/moderncv) package.

+Note that it also uses [Git LFS](https://git-lfs.github.com/) for storing PDF files.

-Compilation to produce PDF file
+## Compilation to produce PDF file

 The easiest way to compile is to use `LatexMk`:

     latexmk -pdf DmitryKabanov_CV.tex

 ## Workflow that I use